invitecomm/asterisk-speech-recog/v1beta1/README.md

 ## Installation

-To install copy speech-recog.agi to your agi-bin directory.
+To install, copy speech-recog.agi to your agi-bin directory.
 Usually this is /var/lib/asterisk/agi-bin/

-To make sure check your /etc/asterisk/asterisk.conf file `Asterisk*CLI> core show settings`
+To make sure check your /etc/asterisk/asterisk.conf file

+`Asterisk*CLI> core show settings`

 -----